 Her previous research has found that having a strong life purpose—feeling that your life is guided by personally meaningful values and goals—is associated with numerous health benefits, including alleviating loneliness.
 COVID-19 isolation and reduction of effort required. make healthy choices.

 “Values and goals can have powerful effects on how people think and behave,” says Kang.
-“And what’s interesting about this study is that we asked participants, ‘What sense of purpose in life do you feel right now?’
+“And what’s interesting regarding this study is that we asked participants, ‘What sense of purpose in life do you feel right now?’
 Because your goal level can fluctuate from day to day. »

 craving for alcohol

 For this study, Kang and his colleagues mapped the behavior and attitudes of 54 healthy college students with daily surveys over the course of a month.
-Once a day, participants answered questions about their current level of purpose in life – and each morning and evening they reported how much alcohol they crave and consumed.
+Once a day, participants answered questions regarding their current level of purpose in life – and each morning and evening they reported how much alcohol they crave and consumed.

 “We focused on craving because it is one of the strongest predictors of actual alcohol consumption.
 If you feel like it, you’re more likely to drink,” says Kang.
 “But just because you crave booze doesn’t mean you’re going to go out and drink, so we wanted to know what drives these social drinkers to drink when they crave booze. »